Visa Traveler

 $1.95 each

-Travel history is important for UK visa.
-It’s one of the important factors in UK visa decisions.
+Just to wrap up, I would like to reiterate that travel history is one of the important factors in UK visa decisions.
 Travel history shows that you are a genuine visitor and have complied with the immigration laws of the countries you have visited.
-Previous travel to the UK and other VISA-STRICT countries such as US, Canada, Australia, New Zealand and Schengen countries is essential.
+Previous travel to the UK and other “VISA-STRICT” countries such as US, Canada, Australia, New Zealand and Schengen countries is essential.

 Travel history is only one factor among many others used for UK visa decisions.
 You must still prove that you have strong personal, social and economic ties with your country.

-There you have it.
-Everything you need to know about travel history for UK visa.
-If you have any questions, leave a comment below.
+If you have any questions about travel history, leave a comment below.
 I will answer them as soon as I can.

 Thirumal Motati